peteroupc/peteroupc.github.io/random.md

 A custom seed is appropriate when unit testing a method that uses a manually-seeded PRNG in place of another kind of RNG for the purpose of the test (provided the test delivers consistent output across computers).

+<a id=Single_Random_Value></a>
 ### Single Random Value

 If an application requires only one random value, with a fixed number of bits, then the application can pass the seed to a hash function rather than a PRNG.
 Examples of this include the following:

-- Generating a random color by passing the seed to the MD5 hash function (which outputs a 128-bit hash code), and taking the first 24 bits of the hash code as the random color.
+- Generating a random color by passing the seed to the MD5 hash function, which outputs a 128-bit hash code, and taking the first 24 bits of the hash code as the random color.
-- Generating a random number in a GLSL (OpenGL Shading Language) fragment shader by passing the fragment coordinates (which vary for each fragment, or "pixel") as well as a seed to the Wang hash, which outputs a 32-bit random number.<sup>[**(28)**](#Note28)</sup>
+- Generating a random number in a GLSL (OpenGL Shading Language) fragment shader by passing the fragment coordinates (which vary for each fragment, or "pixel") as well as a seed to the Wang hash, which outputs a 32-bit random number.<sup>[**(11)**](#Note11)</sup>

 <a id=Nondeterministic_Sources_and_Seed_Generation></a>
 ## Nondeterministic Sources and Seed Generation